stts-se/weblib/userdb/README.md

 1. username
 2. argon2 hashed password

-In some cases, the file may also contain database internal instructions, such as DELETE followed by a username.
+In some cases, the file may also contain database internal instructions, e.g., `DELETE` followed by a username.

 Sample file: